rutuja-1ghandge/Inventory-and-supply-chain/README.md

 📌 Conclusion

-This dashboard demonstrates how data can be transformed into actionable insights to improve business performance, optimize inventory, and support strategic decisions.
+This dashboard demonstrates how data can be transformed into actionable insights to improve business performance, optimize inventory, and support strategic decisions

-📊 Sales & Inventory Dashboard